Ayat-Ayat Cinta 2: Production

 The film is directed by Guntur Soehardjanto.
-Screenwriter by Alim Sudio and Ifan Ismail, the story in this movie again based on the story of the novel by Habiburrahman El Shirazy with the same title.
-Habiburrahman El Shirazy said that Ayat Ayat Cinta 2 is one of the most difficult novels he had written ever.
+Screenwriter by Alim Sudio and Ifan Ismail, the story in this movie is again based on the story of the novel by Habiburrahman El Shirazy with the same title.
+Habiburrahman El Shirazy said that Ayat Ayat Cinta 2 is one of the most difficult novels he has ever written.
 The film was produced by Manoj Punjabi and Dhamoo Punjabi.
 The actor Fedi Nuril was asked again to play as Fahri, the lead actor in this film.
 The film is also starring Tatjana Saphira, Chelsea Islan, Dewi Sandra, Nur Fazura, Pandji Pragiwaksono and Arie Untung.

 The reading process began in April.
 The filming process began on 5 August 2017 and took up to fifty days.
 The film was set in various places such as Gaza, Scotland, London, Budapest, and Jakarta.
 In an interview, producer Manoj did not mention the details of budget but he claimed this project is the biggest so far beyond the previous film, Surga Yang Tak Dirindukan 2 which previously claimed to spend Rp16 billion just for the production.

 Original soundtrack

 The soundtrack album was released on 4 December 2017.
-The album was sung by various musicians from Indonesia such as Krisdayanti, Rossa, Raisa, Isyana, and many more.
+The album was sung by various musicians from Indonesia, such as Krisdayanti, Rossa, Raisa, Isyana, and many more.